VenalityXT/OSI-Model/README.md

 ---

-The Presentation Layer ensures data is formatted, encoded, and encrypted correctly.
-It builds on sessions by transforming data into a secure and usable format before it reaches the application.
+The Presentation Layer ensures data is formatted, encoded, and encrypted correctly before it reaches the application.
+It builds on sessions by transforming data into a secure and usable form.

 <img width="594" height="239" alt="image" src="https://github.com/user-attachments/assets/05c44300-6a59-42fd-ab6d-4b65a89f2554" />

-Encryption and encoding failures commonly surface here.
+Failures here often appear as application issues even when the service itself is functioning.

-**Major Things to Know**
+**Key Things to Know**
-- TLS and SSL
+- Handles encryption and decryption
-- Encryption and decryption
+- Manages encoding and compression
-- Encoding formats

-**Real-World Examples**
-- HTTPS inspection in Wireshark
-- pfSense certificate management
-- TLS handshake errors in browser logs
+- Uses TLS and SSL

+Encryption mismatches or certificate issues at this layer can prevent applications from functioning even though network connectivity is intact.

 **Common Problems | Simple Checks**

 Certificate error | Verify certificate chain and expiration
-TLS failure | Check supported protocols and ciphers
+TLS handshake failure | Check supported protocols and ciphers
 Unreadable data | Confirm encoding compatibility
 Encryption mismatch | Align client and server settings